Darter Photography is delighted to work with South Col Expeditions, specialists in Nepal Himalayas on an incredible photo-journey in Nepal Himalayas!

 I am not a keen photographer.
 But I want to visit Nepal with your group.
 Can I still join?

 Yes.
 We visit many beautiful places in the region, and having a good time during the trip is as much on the agenda as photography is.

 Is there a lot of walking/trekking involved?

-No and Yes.
-This is not a trekking tour or trek-intensive tour, but there are a few places that we walk to.
-Reaching Ghandrung Village on Day 05 is a one to two hour walk, which is the longest hike in this tour.
+Not really!
+This is not a trekking/hiking tour or trek-intensive tour, but there are a few places that we may be walking around.
 There are no strenuous, long distance walks or full-day hikes.
 We believe that most people in reasonably good health should not have any problems with most of the activities during the tour.
 Speak to us if you have any doubts.